Environment Setup

 rhbk operator installed

-Keycloak requires specific prerequisites (unless it is initiated with start-dev) that we will proceed to install and configure.
+Keycloak requires certain prerequisites (unless started in start-dev mode), which we will now install and configure.

 Let’s set up the database that Keycloak will rely on.
-In this workshop, we’ll opt for a PostgreSQL database installation.
+For this workshop, we’ll use a PostgreSQL database.

 • Deploy the database instance: